jrodolfo/jrodolfo/README.md

 ## 🚀 What I Do

-- Build backend services using Java and Spring Boot
+- Build backend applications using Java and Spring Boot
+- Design and integrate REST APIs and event-driven systems
-- Integrate LLM providers (Ollama, Amazon Bedrock, Hugging Face)
+- Develop AI-enabled applications using multiple LLM providers
-- Develop API-driven systems with persistence and messaging
-- Work with cloud, containerization, and observability
+- Deploy and enhance applications with cloud, containers, and observability

----

-## 🧠 Current Focus

-- Advancing in AI and distributed systems
-- Building hands-on projects with LLM integrations
-- Preparing for AI-related certifications

 ---